-Do not sit in a third row seat when the second row seat in front of it is folded flat
+Do not sit in a third row seat when the second row seat in front of it is folded flat.

-Moving the seats backwards and forwards (Galaxy)
+Moving the Seats Backward and Forward (Galaxy)

-Rock the seat backwards and forwards after releasing the lever to make sure that it is fully engaged in its catch.
+Rock the seat backward and forward after releasing the lever to make sure that it is fully engaged in its catch.

-Adjusting the seatback (Galaxy)
+Adjusting the Seatback (Galaxy)

-- To recline the seatback, pull the strap and lean back against the seatback until it reaches the desired position. - 2.
+To recline the seatback, pull the strap and lean back against the seatback until it reaches the desired position.

 To raise the seatback, pull the strap and let the seatback return to the upright position.

-Folding the seats flat
+Folding the Seats Flat